SpaceAppsXploration/chronos-stable/README.md

 <br/><br/>

 Copyright 2014, 2015 Pramantha Ltd
-Credits to ['lorenzo@pramantha.net'], Claudio and Jacopo
+Credits to Lorenzo, Claudio and Jacopo

 This package contains the file to run a complete Cloud re-creation from local and online resources, using the TagMe API